-The Treaty excluded MRLs for agricultural and veterinary chemicals in food from the joint food standards setting system.
+The Agreement between the Government of Australia and the Government of New Zealand concerning a Joint Food Standards System (the Treaty) excluded MRLs for agricultural and veterinary chemicals in food from the joint food standards setting system.
 Australia and New Zealand separately and independently develop MRLs for agricultural and veterinary chemicals in food.